- 3,446 blacks and

 Every lynching means just so much moral deterioration in all the children who have any knowledge of it, and therefore just so much additional trouble for the next generation of Americans."

-Republican Theodore Roosevelt was the first President to have a black man, Booker T. Washington, as a guest for dinner in the White House, October 16, 1901.
+Republican Theodore Roosevelt was the first President to have a black man, Booker T. Washington, as a guest for dinner in White House, October 16, 1901.

 Democrats were furious.
 Southern Democrat newspapers condemned Roosevelt for it, as printed in The Memphis Scimitar: